Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

 In this section, our goal is to study unitary evolutions of codes, with special attention to their geometric meanings.
 We now concern ourselves with the action of not only a single unitary, but a piecewise smooth one-parameter family of unitaries.
 Physically, this difference corresponds to the difference between a one-shot implementation of a unitary and a continuous implementation thereof, which is typically more realistic.

 Let us first define the notion of unitary evolution.

-\begin{Definition} A \emph{unitary evolution} is a one-parameter family $U(t)$ of unitary operators such that, at time 0, $U(0) = \idmatrix$, and as time passes, $U(t)$ evolves smoothly (or piecewise smoothly) with time, until at time 1, it accomplishes some target unitary $U(1)=U$. \end{Definition}
+\begin{Definition} A \emph{unitary evolution} is a one-parameter family $U(t)$ of unitary operators such that, at time 0, $U(0) = \idmatrix$, and as time passes, $U(t)$ evolves piecewise smoothly with time, until at time 1, it accomplishes some target unitary $U(1)=U$. \end{Definition}

-Since we are interested in understanding the action of such a $U(t)$ on the Grassmannian or the codespace, we will presumably be studying the trajectory $U(t) (V)$ of $K$-planes in $\Cvect{N}$ for all points $V$ in $\Grass$.
-However, since the space $\Grass$ is homogeneous with respect to the action of $\U{N}$, it's sufficient, both mathematically and for fault tolerance purposes, to understand the action of unitary evolutions on a single point $C \in \Grass$, which we call the \emph{base point}.
-In the context of fault tolerance, the base point of our choice corresponds to the QECC employed in a fault-tolerant protocol.
+Since we are interested in understanding the action of such a $U(t)$ on the Grassmannian or the manifold of codes, we will presumably be studying the trajectory $U(t) (V)$ of $K$-planes in $\Cvect{N}$ for all points $V$ in $\Grass$.
+However, since the action of $\U{N}$ is transitive on $\Grass$, it's sufficient, both mathematically and for fault tolerance purposes, to understand the action of unitary evolutions on a single point $C \in \Grass$, which we call the \emph{base point}.
+In the context of fault tolerance, the base point of our choice corresponds to the QECC employed in a fault-tolerant protocol, which we shall call the \emph{reference code}.
 Mathematically, suppose we choose a different base point $C'$.
 Then there is always a unitary $A \in \U{N}$ for which $A(C) = C'$, and the homotopy classes of loop trajectories based at $C'$ are in one-to-one correspondence with the homotopy classes of loops based at $C$.
 More precisely, any loop $\gamma(t) := U(t) (C)$ at $C$ can be turned into a loop $\gamma'(t) = U'(t)(C)$ based at $C'$ via $U'(t) = A U(t) A^{-1}$ for all $t \in [0,1]$.
-Mapping $[\gamma(t)]$ to $[\gamma'(t)]$ gives a \emph{group isomorphism} between $\pi_1(\Grass, C)$, the fundamental group of $\Grass$ with base point $C$ --- which will be an important object to us later on --- and $\pi_1(\Grass, C')$, the fundamental group with base point $C'$.
+Mapping the homotopy class $[\gamma(t)]$ to $[\gamma'(t)]$ gives a \emph{group isomorphism} between $\pi_1(\Grass, C)$, the fundamental group of $\Grass$ with base point $C$, and $\pi_1(\Grass, C')$, the fundamental group with base point $C'$.
 Therefore, it is sufficient to work with just base point $C$.